bayoxx/A-B-Test-Fast-Food-Marketing-Campaign/README.md

 The age of the store and time (week) do not significantly affect sales.

 **Recommendations:**
-Adoption of Promotion 1 for the broader rollout, as it has consistently higher performance compared to Promotion 2 and performs similarly to Promotion 3.
+1. Adoption of Promotion 1 for the broader rollout, as it has consistently higher performance compared to Promotion 2 and performs similarly to Promotion 3.
-Investigatigation of underperforming locations (higher location IDs) to determine if there are specific challenges affecting sales at these sites.
+2. Investigatigation of underperforming locations (higher location IDs) to determine if there are specific challenges affecting sales at these sites.
-Focusing marketing efforts on larger markets where sales are significantly higher, and consider tailored strategies for smaller markets.
+3. Focusing marketing efforts on larger markets where sales are significantly higher, and consider tailored strategies for smaller markets.
-While the age of the store and time (week) are not significant in this analysis, there should be continuous monitoring of these variables to ensure long-term consistency in performance.
+4. While the age of the store and time (week) are not significant in this analysis, there should be continuous monitoring of these variables to ensure long-term consistency in performance.

+Note: I attached a more detailed report and the .sql file to this repository, or you can check it [here](https://docs.google.com/document/d/1CICzOzr1PZKkQZcmo6-8n4zekRmGX7MsKygdNgfhD84/edit?usp=sharing) and [here](https://github.com/bayoxx/Fast-Food-Marketing-Campaign-A-B-Test/blob/main/A%3AB%20testing%202-%20food%20marketing.sql).

+Task Source: Kaggle